How we work

-Working together, NHS and local council care services will be jointly responsible for the health and care needs of patients, to ensure that those who use services get the right care and support whatever their needs, at any point in their care journey.
+Working together, NHS and local council care services are jointly responsible for the health and care needs of patients.
+This makes sure that those who use services get the right care and support whatever their needs, at any point in their care journey.

-Integration will mean a greater emphasis on enabling people to stay in their homes, or another homely setting, where possible, sharing their lives with their family and friends, doing the things that give life meaning and value.
+The integration of health and social care services means a greater emphasis on enabling people to stay in their homes or another homely setting.
+This helps people to continue to share their lives with their family and friends, doing the things that have meaning and value.